megasmack/bootstrap-rowequalizer/README.md

 ## Usage

 Just load the script before the end of `body` tag and call the script using a selector on your Bootstrap row.
-You can optionally pass the column count if you have customized your columns (default is `12`):
+You can optionally pass the column count if you have customized your columns.
+The default is `12`.

 ```javascript
 	$(selector).rowequalizer(columns);
 ```

 NOTE: You may want to avoid selecting the class `row` as it may affect grids you may not want cleared.
 I suggest adding a class specifically for clearing.
-Like `row-eq` for eaxample.
+Like `row-eq` for example.

 ## Example